 There are numerous benefits to staying on-site.
 For our purposes here, the two biggest are Early Park Admission (EPA) and the convenience of staying steps away from CityWalk and the theme parks.
-Essentially, this means that you will be able to get into The Wizarding World of Harry Potter an hour before the general public crowds, and it’s very convenient for you to get from your hotel over to the turnstiles at the parks.
+Essentially, this means that you will be able to get into The Wizarding World of Harry Potter an hour before the general-public crowds, and it’s very convenient for you to get from your hotel over to the turnstiles at the parks.
 (We should point out that, regardless of how you book a room at one of the on-site hotels, you get these benefits.)

 Keep in mind that EPA is available for your check-in and check-out days, as well as every day in between (please note that paid admission to the parks is required).
-So if you just want to get a hotel for one night, you can get into Harry’s wondrous world an hour early twice – and, thus, beat the crowds twice.
+So, if you just want to get a hotel for one night, you can get into Harry’s wondrous world an hour early twice – and, thus, beat the crowds twice.

 Need help figuring out which on-site hotel is the best fit for you?

-2. Book a Universal vacation package
+2. Book an Universal vacation package

-If you can’t stay on-site, book a Universal Orlando vacation package.
+If you can’t stay on-site, book an Universal Orlando vacation package.
 Whether you select the Exclusive Harry Potter package or any other, you will get Early Park Admission – it’s a benefit for them all.

 A vacation package, in its simplest form, just needs to be hotel accommodations and theme park tickets.
-Yes, in most cases, you’ll have to buy these two components, anyway, but doing it as a Universal vacation package will get you into the gates an hour early.
+Yes, in most cases, you’ll have to buy these two components, anyway, but doing it as an Universal vacation package will get you into the gates an hour early.
 Now that Universal has more than 40 partner hotels off-site, from the Holiday Inn all the way up to the Ritz-Carlton, they’re bound to have something that will fit your budget.

-For some guidance picking a hotel, see our list of partner hotels within walking distance of the parks.
+For some guidance on picking a hotel, see our list of partner hotels within walking distance of the parks.

 To learn more about Universal vacation packages, view our complete insider’s guide.

 Again, keep in mind that Early Park Admission is available for your check-in and check-out days, as well as every day in between (please note that paid admission to the parks is required).
-So if you just want to get a hotel for one night, you can get into The Wizarding World of Harry Potter an hour early twice.
+So, if you just want to get a hotel for one night, you can get into The Wizarding World of Harry Potter an hour early twice.
 Think of it this way: if you book a vacation package including a room at Fairfield Inn for one night, the room itself will cost you about $70.
-Add to that the admission tickets you were going to buy anyway, and you just got yourself two hours of limited crowds, with often direct walk-on or -in access to the shops and attractions at Hogsmeade and/or Diagon Alley, basically for $70.
-That may not be worth it for some, but it may be absolutely worth it for others.
-It simply depends on your tolerance of crowds.
+Add to that the admission tickets you were going to buy, anyway, and you just got yourself two hours of limited crowds, with often direct walk-on or -in access to the shops and attractions at Hogsmeade and/or Diagon Alley, basically for $70.
+That may not be worth it for some, but it may be absolutely worth it for others – it simply depends on your tolerance of crowds.